 VALENTINE'S DAY PARTIES & EVENTS

-The Ferry Building’s market turns romantic Friday evening with candles, tango dancing, classical music and tastings of chocolate, hors d'oeuvres and Napa wines, to benefit Slow Food San Francisco.
-Saturday offers music and valentine specials.
+The Ferry Building’s market turns romantic Friday evening with candles, tango dancing, music and tastings of hors d'oeuvres and wines, to benefit Slow Food San Francisco.

 A fundraising lunch for San Francisco General Hospital, which operates San Francisco's only trauma center.
 Community heroes are honored, and decorated heart sculptures made by local artists are unveiled.
-Eight giant hearts will be installed around town; five hearts (25 pounds each) are up for sale at the luncheon.
+Eight giant hearts will be installed around town; 19 smaller hearts (of 5 or 25 pounds each) are up for sale at the luncheon.

 Here’s one Val Day event that both those in and out of love can do: Swat other people with pillows (playfully, lovingly, or not so much).
-And here’s one time to opt for synthetic over feather-stuffed pillows (the latter cause potential breathing problems and a huge mess).
+And here’s one time to opt for synthetic over natural (feather-stuffed pillows cause potential breathing problems and a huge mess).

 At Justin Herman Plaza, Market St. & the Embarcadero, San Francisco.
 Free.

 Go back to turn-of-the-century Main Street USA at the Disney museum’s after-hours party, which features old-time music and dance performances and Prohibition-style cocktails.